Security on Campus

 At Southern, we are committed to keeping our students, employees, and visitors safe.
 Our Campus Safety team has developed strategies for emergencies ranging from an active shooter incident to a tornado.

 Active Shooter Plan

 Campus Safety has developed an education and response plan in the event of an active shooter incident.
-If such an incident occurs, Campus Safety has the ability to remotely lockdown exterior doors and activate a campus-wide building alarm that gives a message with lockdown instructions.
-Everyone signed up for Southern’s emergency text message system receive an alert, which could help keep students off-campus away and safe.
+If such an incident occurs, Campus Safety has the ability to remotely lock down exterior doors and activate a campus-wide building alarm that gives a message with lockdown instructions.
+Everyone signed up for Southern’s emergency text message system receives an alert, which could help keep students off-campus away and safe.
 Campus Safety would also send a pop-up alert message to the phone display used across campus.

 Lastly, Campus Safety has proposed purchasing three key pieces of equipment.
 The first is a software that sends alert messages to computer screens.
 The second are door stops, a kind of wedge that can barricade a door.
 The third are medical kits that specialize in tourniquets and blood clotting, and which would be placed in various locations around campus.